Madewell's New Art-Inspired Collab Will Be Everywhere This Summer

 Using Madewell basics — tees, bandanas and towels — as a framework, these three artists are now able to offer their art to the masses like never before.
 Additionally, customers can purchase framed prints of Nereim, Agar and McKay's work through a partnership with custom framing startup, Framebridge.

-Priced between $18.50 and $48, this collection of local artwork is available for purchase now in select Madewell stores and online at Madewell.com.
+Priced between £17.91 and £46.47, this collection of local artwork is available for purchase in the UK online at Madewell.com.

 1 of 9